Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Introduction

 When the fluid domain has a linear or constant height profile, the Reynolds equation has an exact solution.
 Approximating the height as piecewise constant or piecewise linear, we couple the exact solutions to the Reynolds equation on each piecewise component using the conditions of constant flux and continuous pressure.
-The resulting linear system of equations can be efficiently solved using the Schur complement \cite{gallier_geometric_2011}, leading to an exact solution for the Reynolds equation in the case of piecewise linear heights, and a second order accurate solution for arbitrary non-linear heights.
-Compared with a standard finite difference approach, the piecewise analytic methods are robust, retaining second order accuracy even for discontinuous height profiles.
+The resulting linear system of equations can be efficiently solved using the Schur complement \cite{gallier_geometric_2011}, leading to an exact solution for the Reynolds equation in the case of piecewise linear heights, and a second-order accurate solution for arbitrary non-linear heights.
+Compared with a standard finite difference approach, the piecewise analytic methods are robust, retaining second-order accuracy even for discontinuous height profiles.
 As an application of the methods for the Reynolds equation, we explore the range of validity for lubrication theory by comparing to Stokes flow.

 We present two methods of solution for the Reynolds equation: one approach considers a piecewise constant approximation of the fluid domain, and the other considers a more general piecewise linear approximation.
 A similar approach of piecewise exact solutions to the Reynolds equation is considered in \cite{rahmani_analytical_2010}; here, we also assess the performance of the piecewise linear (PWL) and piecewise constant (PWC) methods in approximating the solution for non-linear height functions.
 We compare the performance of each method for the Reynolds equation in terms of time complexity, including a comparison to a standard finite difference (FD) method; we determine that the PWL method performs fastest, running in linear time for the number of piecewise components.
+Although the PWL method is more general and has better time complexity, the PWC method has a simpler formulation through which we introduce the process of solving the Reynolds equation in piecewise components.